When do I need to do an Impact Assessment?

 - Involve other stakeholders – they may have some creative solutions for enhancing positive and reducing negative impacts!

-- Publish your assessment in PDF format (see instructions below).
+- Publish your assessment in PDF/A format (see instructions below).

 - Ensure decision makers are informed of the impacts.